Box2D 3.1.0

 Get contact events for this current time step.
 The event data is transient.
 Do not store a reference ...

-None of this data applies to sensors.
+None of this data applies to sensors because they are handled separately.
 All events involve at least one dynamic body.

 There are three kinds of contact events: